python-adaptive/paper/paper.md

 # Introduction

-#### Simulations are costly and often require sampling a region in parameter space
+#### Simulations are costly and often require sampling a region in parameter space.

-#### Chosing new points based on existing data improves the simulation efficiency
+#### Chosing new points based on existing data improves the simulation efficiency.
 <!-- examples here -->

-#### We describe a class of algorithms replying on local criteria for sampling which allow for easy parallelization and have a low overhead
+#### We describe a class of algorithms replying on local criteria for sampling which allow for easy parallelization and have a low overhead.
 <!-- This is useful for intermediary cost simulations. -->

-#### We provide a reference implementation, the Adaptive package, and demonstrate its performance
+#### We provide a reference implementation, the Adaptive package, and demonstrate its performance.

 # Review of adaptive sampling

-#### Experiment design uses Bayesian sampling because the computational costs are not a limitation
+#### Experiment design uses Bayesian sampling because the computational costs are not a limitation.
 <!-- high dimensional functions -->

-#### Plotting and low dimensional integration uses local sampling
+#### Plotting and low dimensional integration uses local sampling.
 <!-- can refer to Mathematica's implementation -->

-#### PDE solvers and computer graphics use adaptive meshing
+#### PDE solvers and computer graphics use adaptive meshing.
 <!-- hydrodynamics anisotropic meshing paper ref -->

 # Design constraints and the general algorithm

-#### We aim to sample low dimensional low to intermediate cost functions in parallel
+#### We aim to sample low dimensional low to intermediate cost functions in parallel.
 <!-- because of curse of dimensionality -->
 <!-- fast functions don't require adaptive -->
 <!-- When your function evaluation is very expensive, full-scale Bayesian sampling will perform better, however, there is a broad class of simulations that are in the right regime for Adaptive to be beneficial. -->

-#### We propose to use a local loss function as a criterion for chosing the next point
+#### We propose to use a local loss function as a criterion for chosing the next point.

-#### As an example interpoint distance is a good loss function in one dimension
+#### As an example interpoint distance is a good loss function in one dimension.
 <!-- Plot here -->

-#### In general local loss functions only have a logarithmic overhead
+#### In general local loss functions only have a logarithmic overhead.

-#### With many points, due to the loss being local, parallel sampling incurs no additional cost
+#### With many points, due to the loss being local, parallel sampling incurs no additional cost.

 # Loss function design

-#### A failure mode of such algorithms is sampling only a small neighborhood of one point
+#### A failure mode of such algorithms is sampling only a small neighborhood of one point.
 <!-- example of distance loss on singularities -->

-#### A solution is to regularize the loss such that this would avoided
+#### A solution is to regularize the loss such that this would avoided.
 <!-- like resolution loss which limits the size of an interval -->

-#### Adding loss functions allows for balancing between multiple priorities
+#### Adding loss functions allows for balancing between multiple priorities.
 <!-- i.e. area + line simplification -->

-#### A desireble property is that eventually all points should be sampled
+#### A desireble property is that eventually all points should be sampled.
 <!-- exploration vs. explotation -->

 # Examples

 ## Line simplification loss

-#### The line simplification loss is based on an inverse Visvalingam’s algorithm
+#### The line simplification loss is based on an inverse Visvalingam’s algorithm.
 <!-- https://bost.ocks.org/mike/simplify/ -->

 ## A parallelizable adaptive integration algorithm based on cquad

-#### The `cquad` algorithm belongs to a class that is parallelizable
+#### The `cquad` algorithm belongs to a class that is parallelizable.

 ## isosurface sampling

 # Implementation and benchmarks
 <!-- API description -->

-#### The learner abstracts a loss based priority queue
+#### The learner abstracts a loss based priority queue.

-#### The runner orchestrates the function evaluation
+#### The runner orchestrates the function evaluation.

 # Possible extensions

-#### Anisotropic triangulation would improve the algorithm
+#### Anisotropic triangulation would improve the algorithm.

-#### Learning stochastic functions is promising direction
+#### Learning stochastic functions is promising direction.

-#### Experimental control needs to deal with noise, hysteresis, and the cost for changing parameters
+#### Experimental control needs to deal with noise, hysteresis, and the cost for changing parameters.

 <!-- We can include things like: